linusg/libjs-test262/README.md

                         glob pattern used for test file searching (defaults to test/**/*.js)
-  -v, --verbose         print output of test runs --timeout TIMEOUT     timeout for each test run in seconds
+  -v, --verbose         print output of test runs --timeout TIMEOUT     timeout for each test run in seconds (defaults to 10)
 ```

 ## Current status